graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 defining similarly named fields that are semantically not the same.

-Fields have to be explicitly marked as `@shareable` to allow multiple source schemas to define it, and ensures that the step of allowing a field to be served from multiple source schemas is an explicit, coordinated decision.
+Fields have to be explicitly marked as `@shareable` to allow multiple source schemas to define it, and this ensures that the step of allowing a field to be served from multiple source schemas is an explicit, coordinated decision.

 If multiple source schemas define the same field, these are assumed to be semantically equivalent, and the executor is free to choose between them as it